Kim Kardashian Rumor Says She’s Angry About Kanye West Cosmetics Line [Debunked]

 As MTV notes, it was only a matter of time before Kardashian started to go all Oprah and send out a pair to many others as well.
 Fans praised Kardashian for her generosity, while others criticized the star — something she’s used to by now.

 It appears that after being robbed last October, the megastar is back to being the Kim Kardashian her fans have always loved.
-Kardashian’s social media looks to be on fire for the rest of 2017.
+Kardashian’s social media looks to be on fire for the rest of the 2017.